AntsInMyEy3sJohnson/TLS4Developers_Workshop/java-samples/exercise-a2/README.md

-_https://localhost:12443/index.html_, which will only be successful if the truststore has been set up correctly in scope of exercise A2 and has been provided to the application's `RestTemplate` (and, of course, the Apache within your Vagrant box has to be listening on that port).
-The expected behavior is that the browser displays the same message as when you run
-`$ curl --cacert localhost.crt https://localhost:12443/index.html`
-from within your Vagrant box in the third line of the HTML output.
-So, if everything was set up correctly, your browser should look something like this:
+_https://localhost:12443/index.html_, which will only be successful if the truststore has been set up correctly in scope of exercise A2 and has been provided to the application's `RestTemplate` (and, of course, if the Apache within your Vagrant box is actually listening on that port).
+The expected behavior is that the browser displays the same message in the third line of the HTML output as when you run `$ curl --cacert localhost.crt https://localhost:12443/index.html` from within your Vagrant box.
+So, if everything was set up correctly, your browser window should look something like this:

 ![query_successful](https://github.com/AntsInMyEy3sJohnson/TLS4Developers_Workshop/blob/java-sample-a2/java-samples/exercise-a2/documentation/java_sample_a2_query_successful.png)